m1guelperez/Ebay-Scraper/README.md

 CREATE TABLE items (
-    item_id SERIAL PRIMARY KEY, -- A unique internal ID for the item ebay_identifier VARCHAR(400) UNIQUE NOT NULL, -- The unique ID from eBay item_name_actual VARCHAR(400), -- The actual name of the item from eBay price INT,
+    item_id SERIAL PRIMARY KEY, -- A unique internal ID for the item ebay_identifier VARCHAR(400) UNIQUE NOT NULL, -- The unique ID from eBay item_name VARCHAR(400), -- The actual name of the item from eBay price INT,
     url VARCHAR(400),
     scraped_date TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- When this item was first scraped